MohanadElMetwally/Data-Visualization/README.md

 2. **Data Visualization**:
    - Explore various plot types to represent your data.
    - View the column names and counts to understand the structure of your dataset.

-## Contributing

-We welcome contributions to enhance the functionality of this application.
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize the repository name, URL, and other specific details as needed.